1. LHON Facebook Groups

-On the first Wednesday of each month, at 8 pm Eastern / 5 pm Pacific, there is a conference call where anyone interested in LHON is invited to call in and connect with others in the LHON community.
+On the first Wednesday of each month at 8 pm Eastern / 5 pm Pacific there is a conference call/Zoom event where anyone interested in LHON is invited to connect with the LHON community.
 Join the email list on the Register tab to receive emails about these and other LHON gatherings.
 To listen to recordings of prior LHON Live! events just click the button below.